Plan

 Find a National Park With an Electric Vehicle Charging Station

 As part of the 2012 Green Parks Plan, it is now possible to recharge your electric car at several national parks.
-Some national parks with electric vehicle charging include:
+You can find car charging stations at national parks or nearby in various locations, including:

 • Cape Cod National SeashoreCharging your electric vehicle while you explore the miles of dunes, hiking trails and salt marshes is easy, with four Level 2 chargers available for guests.

 • Everglades National Park: Find numerous places to charge your EV in Florida’s sprawling tropical wetlands and wildlife haven.
-Guests will find one charger at the Ernest Coe Visitor Center, two chargers at the Flamingo Visitor Center and two chargers at Shark Valley Visitor center.
+Guests will find one charger at the Ernest Coe Visitor Center, two chargers at the Flamingo Visitor Center and two chargers at the Shark Valley Visitor Center.

 • Olympic National Park: Your electric vehicle is essential for seeing as much of Olympic National Park as possible.
-To ensure your car has enough power to view the sites, charge your vehicle at stations outside Sol Duc Hot Springs Lodge and Kalaloch Lodge.
+To ensure your car has enough power to view the sights, charge your vehicle at several stations along Highway 101 near the park’s north entrances.
+There are also Level 2 chargers near the south entrance in Quinault.

 • Zion National Park: While Zion National Park only allows shuttle bus access, there are plenty of activities and opportunities to charge your car around the park.
-Guests can charge their vehicles at one of the two Level 2 stations outside the Zion Canyon visitor center and the Kolob Canyons Visitor Center.
+Guests can charge their vehicles at one of the two Level 2 stations outside the Zion Canyon Visitor Center.

-Please navigate to a specific park’s webpage for further details about EV charging and station availability.
+Please navigate to a specific park’s webpage or the Alternative Fueling Station Locator from the U.S. Department of Energy for further details about EV charging and station availability.

 Can I Charge My EV at My Campsite?

-Depending on your location, your campsite may offer electric hookups.
+Depending on your location, your campsite or campground may offer electric hookups.
 Your power options may vary by campground, so research your specific hookup options before arriving.

 Most campsites also offer the option to use an adapter so you can charge from electric hookups.
 However, it is essential to remember that charging with an adapter may not provide the same power as charging at a designated charger.
 Many electric vehicle owners use their campsite’s hookup to boost their battery levels before driving their vehicle to a more powerful charging station.